 Dogs and cats can suffer from many of the same brain, spinal cord and neuromuscular problems that humans do.
 These all fall into the specialty of neurology/neurosurgery and include a wide range of disorders – seizures (epilepsy), ruptured disks, spinal cord injuries, head trauma, brain tumors, etc. Although neurological disorders sometimes cause great distress for pets and owners, many of these problems can be treated very successfully.

-Because the diagnosis and treatment of a neurological disorder can be complex and challenging, general practice veterinarians often work with board-certified veterinary neurologists/ neurosurgeons like Dr. Kube, who is an expert in managing disorders of the brain, spinal cord and neuromuscular system, as well as in neurosurgery.
+Because the diagnosis and treatment of a neurological disorder can be complex and challenging, general practice veterinarians often work with board-certified veterinary neurologists/ neurosurgeons whom are experts at managing disorders of the brain, spinal cord and neuromuscular system, as well as in neurosurgery.

 We also offer full service electrodiagnostic testing (EMG/NCV/BAER) for animals with neuromuscular diseases.
 Muscle and nerve biopsies are done on-site as well.